Kiowa, Kansas

-Kiowa is a city in Barber County, Kansas, United States.
+Kiowa is a city in Kiowa Township, Barber County, Kansas, United States.
 As of the 2020 census, the population of the city was 902.
-It is located 1 mile north of the Kansas / Oklahoma state border.
+It is located one mile north of the Kansas / Oklahoma state border.

 History

 19th century

 Kiowa was founded in 1872.
 It was named for the Kiowa people.

 20th century

 On June 7, 1900, anti-saloon advocate Carrie Nation vandalized her first saloon in Kiowa.
+In 1910, Kiowa became a sundown town, having a sign at each of four roads into the city that read, "Niggers Read and Run", and Black residents were given 24 hours to leave town.

-In 1905, the Denver, Enid and Gulf Railroad was built from Enid, Oklahoma to Kiowa.
+In 1905, the Denver, Enid and Gulf Railroad was built from Enid, Oklahoma, to Kiowa.
 In 1907, it was sold to the Atchison, Topeka and Santa Fe Railway.
-In 1996, the line from Kiowa to Blanton, Oklahoma was abandoned.
+In 1996, the line from Kiowa to Blanton, Oklahoma, was abandoned.